 When Git clones or pulls a repository over SSH, it discovers references and packs dynamically.
 This cannot be done over HTTP, so you need to make sure a list up these is updated every time you push changes to the repository.
 This can be automated by using Git hooks.
 Uncomment the

-less /srv/git/puppet/hooks/post-update #!/bin/sh # # An example hook script to prepare a packed repository for use over # dumb transports. # # To enable this hook, rename this file to "post-update". exec git update-server-info
+exec git update-server-infoline in the repository’shooks/post-update.samplefile and rename it tohooks/post-updateless /srv/git/puppet/hooks/post-update #!/bin/sh # # An example hook script to prepare a packed repository for use over # dumb transports. # # To enable this hook, rename this file to "post-update". exec git update-server-info -

 Push a change to the repository to check if the Git hook works.

-should change the following files in the repository:objects/info/packs info/refs
+update-server-infoshould change the following files in the repository:objects/info/packs info/refs -

 Access the Git repository through the following url: